 You can unlock your Galaxy S10/S10+ remotely via computer or tablet.
-However, this method requires the phone to connect to the Internet, whether a WiFi or Mobile network.
+However, this method requires the phone to connect to the Internet, whether WiFi or mobile.
 Find My Mobile feature should be enabled on S10/S10+.

-7. Click Next, then check if you have a notification on your phone that says that the unlock method has been reset.
+- Click Next, then check if you have a notification on your phone that the unlock method has been reset.

 Use Smart Lock

-Google Smart Lock is a feature that allows your Android devices to stay unlocked in three different ways – On-body detection, Trusted places, and Trusted devices.
+Google Smart Lock is a feature that allows your Android devices to stay unlocked in three ways: On-body detection, Trusted places, and Trusted devices.
 If you have activated this feature on your Samsung Galaxy S10/S10+, you can use it to unlock the phone.
-For example, you can bring a trusted Bluetooth device closer to your Galaxy S10/S10+, and it will be unlocked without entering a PIN or password.
+For example, you can bring a trusted Bluetooth device close to your Galaxy S10/S10+, which will be unlocked without entering a PIN or password.
 Of course, both devices have to be connected via Bluetooth as well.

 Clear Cache Partition

 Clearing cache partition is one of the potential solutions when your Samsung Galaxy device misbehaves.
 To do it, you need to turn off the phone first.
-If you cannot turn it off normally, let the battery drain completely.
+Let the battery drain entirely if you cannot turn it off normally.

-2. While you keep holding those keys, press and hold the Power key.
+- While holding those keys, press and hold the Power key.
 Don’t release them just yet.

 Factory Reset Settings

-If none of the solutions above fix your Samsung Galaxy S10/S10+ not accepting PIN issues, two more options are left.
+If none of the solutions above fix your Samsung Galaxy S10/S10+ PIN issues, two more options are left.
 Visit the Samsung service center or reset the phone to its factory settings, which will delete all data and settings.
-If you are not sure or haven’t backup your data yet, consider choosing the first option.
+If you are unsure or haven’t backup your data yet, consider choosing the first option.

-2. Press and hold the Volume Up, Bixby, and Power buttons altogether until the Android system recovery displays
+- Press and hold the Volume Up, Bixby, and Power buttons simultaneously until the Android system recovery displays

-3. Find the Wipe data/factory reset option using Volume Up and Down key.
+- Find the Wipe data/factory reset option using the Volume Up and Down key.
 Then, press the Power button to confirm